gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       can specify that in this list to ensure it gets copied over to the scratch copy (e.g., `include_in_copy = [".python-version"]`).

+- `copy_terraform_lock_file` (attribute): In certain use cases, you don't want to check the terraform provider lock file into your source repository from your working directory as described in [Lock File Handling]({{site.baseurl}}/docs/features/lock-file-handling/).
+This attribute allows you disabling the copy of the generated or existing `.terraform.lock.hcl` from the temp folder into the working directory.
+Default is `true`.

 - `extra_arguments` (block): Nested blocks used to specify extra CLI arguments to pass to the `terraform` CLI.
 Learn more about its usage in the [Keep your CLI flags DRY]({{site.baseurl}}/docs/features/keep-your-cli-flags-dry/) use case overview.
 Supports the following arguments: